cmadland/teaching/pages/02.edci335-202105/01.home/_important-reminders/alert.md

 ---
 title: Important Reminders
 alert_style: alert-secondary
-published: false
+published: true
 visible: true
 feed:
     skip: true
 ---

-Introduces the practice of learning design and its application to  technology-mediated learning environments.
-Explores the principles of  learning design, examines how to create learning experiences for others  and teach for understanding.
-Opportunities to plan, design and develop  an interactive learning experience using technologies specific for  teaching and learning.
+Introduces the practice of learning design and its application to networked and open online learning environments.
+Explores the principles of learning design and how to create technology-mediated learning experiences for others.
+Opportunities to plan, design and develop technology-mediated learning experiences taking into account learning theories, communities of inquiry, inclusivity, technologies for learning, essential digital literacies and alignment of outcomes with assessments.